The Main Hot Tub Start-up Chemicals and How to Use Them

 Importance of Water Testing Before and After Adding Hot Tub Start-Up Chemicals

-It is essential to test your hot tub's water before adding any start-up chemicals.
+Make sure to test your hot tub's water before adding any start-up chemicals.
 This helps you determine what specific adjustments need to be made for the hot tub to be safe.
-Once all the chemicals have been added, it is essential to test the water again to ensure all levels are within acceptable limits.

 Alternative Methods for Maintaining Water Quality in a Hot Tub